 The international efforts to build up the central government are reflected in the Afghan budget process.
 At the July 3, 2013, senior officials meeting in Kabul, donors strongly praised the government's performance in establishing budget transparency.
 U.S. official reports assess the Afghan government as increasingly able to execute parts of its budget, and say that some ministries-particularly the Ministry of Public Health and the Ministry of Rural Rehabilitation and Development-are able to deliver services relatively effectively.
 The Afghan government disperses its own funds as well as those directly supplied by donor countries and organizations.
-The Afghan budget year has followed the solar year, which begins on March 21 of each year, which also corresponds to the Persian New Year (Nowruz).
-However, as of the 2013 budget, Afghan budgets run from December 21 to December 20 of each year.
-The 2013 budget was http://www.defense.gov/pubs/October\1230\Report\Master\Nov7.pdf.
+As of 2013, the Afghan budget year runs from December 21 to December 20 of each year.
+It now longer begins on the Persian New Year (Nowruz).
+The 2014 budget was approved January 15, 2014, but Afghan officials say it is nearly \$600 million short because of the economic uncertainty caused by the election dispute.
+Afghan officials seek donations to fill the shortfall, and say they will adjust the 2015 budget downward to match new economic conditions.